AliEl-Zayat/vertex-era-rules/QUICK_START.md

 # Quick Start Guide

-Get up and running with `@zayat/eslint-custom-rules` in minutes.
+Get up and running with `zayat-eslint-rules` in minutes.

 ## Prerequisites